06. Event Loop

 poll_args.clear();

-// for convenience, the listening fd is put in the first position
+// put the listening sockets in the first position

 struct pollfd pfd = {fd, POLLIN, 0};